ibm-cloud-docs/containers/kubernetes-service-cli.md

 <p class="important">When you run this command, the creation of IAM credentials and image pull secrets is initiated and can take some time to complete.
 You cannot deploy containers that pull an image from the {{site.data.keyword.registrylong_notm}} `icr.io` domains until the image pull secrets are created.
-To check the image pull secrets, run `kubectl get secrets | grep icr`.</br></br>If you added IAM policies to an existing service ID, such as to restrict access to a regional registry, the service ID, IAM policies, and API key for the image pull secret are reset by this command.</p>
+To check the image pull secrets, run `{[kubectl]} get secrets | grep icr`.</br></br>If you added IAM policies to an existing service ID, such as to restrict access to a regional registry, the service ID, IAM policies, and API key for the image pull secret are reset by this command.</p>

 ```
 ibmcloud ks cluster-pull-secret-apply --cluster CLUSTER